-The replacement judogi must be used only in the following cases:

-- Torn judogi during a contest.
+The replacement reserve judogi must be used are provided only in the following cases: Torn judogi during a contest.

-- Bloodstains or any other apparent stains.
+Bloodstains or any other apparent stains during a contest.

-- · Irregular size.
+Irregular size.

-- · Irregular or missing backnumber.
+Irregular or missing backnumber.

-- Inappropriate advertising.
+Inappropriate advertising.

-- Inappropriate emblem.
+Inappropriate emblem.

-- Unofficial brand.
+Unofficial brand.

-- · Jacket and trousers not the same brand.
+Jacket and trousers not the same brand.

-- Inappropriate colour.
+Inappropriate colour.

-- Worn out judogi.
+Worn out judogi.

-- Lost or stolen judogi.
+Lost or stolen judogi (documentary evidence airline/train baggage claim or police report need to be provided).

-- When the name on the backnumber is different from the one on the accreditation.
+When the name on the backnumber is different from the one on the accreditation.

-- · Wet judogi.
+Wet judogi during a contest.
+Judogi is made non-compliant for use during the competition after IJF supervisors' decision.

-The judogi are supplied by the organisers for a contest.
+The judogi are supplied by the organisers LOC for a contest.
 The competitor must leave his accreditation card and the part(s) of their judogi that do not comply with the rules with the organisers in exchange for the spare judogi.
 The spare judogi must be returned immediately after the contest it was used for.
 If a competitor refuses to comply with the rules, he will be excluded from the competition.